mitchellalderson/render-rag-chatbot/backend/README.md

 ### Docker Deployment

-The backend includes production-ready Docker configuration with automatic migrations.
+The backend includes Docker configuration with automatic migrations.

 **Build and run:**
 ```bash